 - Staying current on the latest industry trends and techniques

 According to Salary.com, the starting salary starts between $82,954 and $111,173

 Instructional Technology Specialist

-With the boom of technology in education, the time has come where there are a plethora of jobs for people who are familiar with the K-12 and who have the knack for technology.
+With the boom of technology in education, the time has come when there are a plethora of jobs for people who are familiar with K-12 and who have a knack for technology.
 Some of these positions are in schools while others are in major corporations.
 The job description includes (but is not limited to):

-• consulting with faculty about teaching and learning goals for courses and help faculty choose and implement the instructional and classroom technologies best suited to meet the identified needs and goals.
+• Consult with faculty about teaching and learning goals for courses and help faculty choose and implement the instructional and classroom technologies best suited to meet the identified needs and goals.

 • developing project plans for implementing a range of instructional technologies in a course.